 Stay in Sao Vicente if you want to take in the culture of the area, you prefer greener, more natural areas, you are interested in the historic manor houses located here.

-Best places to Stay in Sao Vicente:🔍FIND HOTEL DEALS IN SAO VICENTE
+Best places to Stay in Madeira in Sao Vicente:🔍FIND HOTEL DEALS IN SAO VICENTE

 Located just to the southwest of the city of Funchal, but still, in the Funchal Municipality, Sao Martinho makes up the coastal part of the city’s metropolitan area.

 São Martinho is centered around the black sand and pebbles beach of Praia Formosa and the Complexo Balnear do Lido, Lido Bathing Complex.
 This is the area where the majority of the big hotels of the Autonomous Region of Madeira are based.

 The waterfront area offers a wide range of bars and restaurants and for those who like to shop, you will find two of the largest shopping centers on the island, the Madeira Shopping and Forum Madeira.

 There is also the small chapel of Igreja de Sao Martinho, also known as the Church of St. Martin.
 Construction originally started on the church in 1883, to replace the previous church, which was now deemed too small for the area.
 However, lack of funds halted progress for almost 25 years, until a local parishioner bequeathed his substantial fortune to the church upon his death.

 It has now become an iconic landmark on the island which, while beautiful in its own right, combines with its hilltop location to provide an out-of-this-world vista.
 If you visit at the right time of year, it even hosts the fabulous St Martins Day festival, which really helps to bring both the church and the area as a whole to life.